Instagram Credential Phishing Attacks Bypass Microsoft Email Security

-This past November, 22,000 students at national educational institutions who were victims of a credential phishing attack were targeted by a campaign impersonating Instagram.
-The attack bypassed the Microsoft email security system as it was not recognized as a potential threat by the native email security controls that Microsoft provides.
-The attack intended to obtain the victim`s Instagram credentials to access their accounts entirely.
-This article will discuss the attack, how it managed to avoid detection, and methods to keep your online accounts secure.
+In November 2022, 22,000 students at national educational institutions who were victims of a credential attack were targeted by phishing campaigns impersonating Instagram.
+These attacks bypassed the Microsoft email security system, as the campaigns were not recognized as potential email threats by the native email security controls that Microsoft provides.
+This credential phishing attack seeks to obtain the victim’s Instagram information to access their accounts entirely.
+This article will discuss the attack, how it managed to avoid detection, and methods to ensure you have a secure email that faces less risk of becoming a compromised account.

-The message alerted the user of an unrecognized device from a specific location and a device with a specific operating system that had logged in to their account.
-The attackers intended for recipients to open a link asking them to "secure" their login details included at the bottom of the email.
+The message alerted users of logins on unrecognized devices in specific locations or a specific operating system.
+The attackers intended recipients to “secure” email and login credentials by opening a link at the bottom.
 This led to a fake landing page that the threat actors created to exfiltrate user credentials.

-The Instagram message the cybercriminals prepared is a perfect example of email spoofing.
-Mimicking the logo and the text in the right font is a challenge for humans and machines to realize this was a phishing attack.
+This Instagram message prepared by cybercriminals is a perfect example of email spoofing.
+Mimicking the logo and text in the right font makes it all the more challenging for machines and people to pick up on this type of phishing attack without prior knowledge of its existence.

-Two-factor authentication is an added security step that requires people to enter a code sent to their phone or email.
-It has traditionally worked to keep usernames and passwords safe from phishing attacks.
-However, experts have recently demonstrated an automated phishing attack that can bypass additional layers of security, potentially convincing unsuspecting users to share their private credentials.
+Two-factor authentication (2FA) can be used as an added security step requiring people to enter a code sent to their phone or email before being fully logged in, working to keep usernames and passwords safe from any type of phishing attack.
+However, experts recently demonstrated an automated phishing email attack that can bypass additional layers of email security, potentially convincing unsuspecting users to share their private credentials.

-The hack employs two tools, Muraena and NecroBrowser, which work to automate the attacks.
-Muraena intercepts traffic between the user and the target website, acting as a proxy between the victim and a legitimate website.
-Once Muraena has the victim on a phony site that looks like an actual login page, users will be asked to enter their login credentials and 2FA code, as usual.
-Once the Muraena authenticates the session’s cookie, it is then passed along to NecroBrowser, which creates windows to keep track of the private accounts of tens of thousands of victims.
+The hack employs two tools to automate the attacks: Muraena and NecroBrowser.
+Mura<a href=Microsoft 365 email security stat" width="508" height="73" style="margin: 10px; float: right;" />ena intercepts traffic and redirects a user to the target website.
+Once Muraena has the victim on a phony site, users will be asked to enter their login credentials and 2FA code.
+Once the Muraena authenticates the session’s cookie, it is passed along to NecroBrowser, which creates windows to keep track of the private, compromised accounts of tens of thousands of victims.

-While attacks against 2FA have been demonstrated in the past, these tools make these attacks easier to execute for less skilled attackers.
-2FA, however, is still considered a best security practice and far better than relying on a username and strong password.
+While attacks against 2FA have taken place in past years, these tools make these phishing email attacks more straightforward to execute for less skilled cyber criminals.
+2FA, however, is still considered one of the best practices for email security that is easy to implement and better than simply relying on a username and strong password.

 Methods for Bypassing Security